kiegroup/droolsjbpm-build-bootstrap/README.md

         * Textfield *Tab size*: `4`

-        * Note: If it is a build-in profile, you 'll need to change its name with the textfield on top.
+        * Note: If it is a built-in profile, you 'll need to change its name with the textfield on top.

     * Click tree item *XML*, tree item *XML Files*, tree item *Editor*.